 For this reason, it’s really important that you stop your kitten from being able to access any power cords so they don’t injure or electrocute themselves.
-For appliances that can’t be moved out of reach or packed up, you can purchase a protective plastic coating to cover the cord or a wire sleeve cord protector so your kitten can’t bite down.
+For appliances that can’t be moved out of reach or packed up, you can purchase protective cord protectors so your kitten can’t bite down.
 If you haven’t already done so, now is a good time to kitten proof your home.

 How do I look after my kitten’s new adult teeth?

 Routine dental checks are the important step to look after your kitten’s teeth into adulthood.
 These exams are often performed for free at local clinics, and they help to spot dental problems before they develop into expensive issues.

 Tooth brushing is the gold standard for cats when it comes to long term feline dental care, and it’s not as hard as it sounds.
 When your kitten is still young is a good time to start brushing their teeth with a soft finger dental brush and cat-specific toothpaste which is usually chicken or beef flavoured.
 These can be purchased online or from your vet reasonably inexpensively, but they may take some getting used to.
 Please don’t use human toothpaste, as this contains ingredients that are dangerous to your kitten.